-Erected in early 1919, the Victory Arch over the intersection of 5th Avenue and 24th Street was designed by Thomas Hastings (1860-1929) of the New York-based firm Carrere & Hastings.
-Among its structures still with us are the Henry Clay Frick House, the Standard Oil Building and, of course, the main branch of the New York Public Library.
+Erected in early 1919, the Victory Arch over 5th Avenue and 24th Street was designed by Thomas Hastings (1860-1929) of the New York-based firm Carrere & Hastings.
+Among its structures still with us today are the Henry Clay Frick House, the Standard Oil Building and, of course, the main branch of the New York Public Library.
 In the April 1919 release of Architecture: The Professional Architectural Monthly, Hastings said this of his latest creation:

 The arch is only a temporary Victory Arch.
 It was constructed in collaboration with the 24 sculptors under the direction of a distinguished company of citizens and [Special Deputy Police Commissioner] Rodman Wanamaker for the purpose of welcoming home our soldiers and sailors from overseas.

 With thousands of enlisted New Yorkers returning home after World War I, the city honored them with magnificent parades that passed under the new Arch.
 The first of these kicked off on March 25, 1919 with some 900 officers and 21,000 men of 27th Infantry Division marching up 5th Avenue.
 A crowd of over a million strong was in attendance.
 As the New York Times reported the following day, commanding officer Major General John F. O’Ryan couldn’t believe the reception:

 It is wonderful!
 Of course, it is the 27th Division, New York’s Own, and we expected a friendly greeting, but nothing like this–it is the greatest thing I have ever seen!